gjbex/Training-sessions/docs/README.md

   * architecture of a cluster
   * shared file systems
   * software stack
-  * resource manageer and scheduler
+  * resource manager and scheduler
-  * accoutning
+  * accounting

 Prerequisites:

   * familiarity with the Linux command line

 ## Container for HPC (3 hours)